mwood23/preact-island/README.md

 ### createIsland

 Creates a new island instance with a passed in component.
-Returns a bag of props/methods to working with your island.
+Returns a bag of props/methods to work with your island.

 ```tsx
 import { createIsland } from 'preact-island'